wfischer1/decodevin/docs/exercise2/Exercise2.md

 Still have some time?

 * Create a secret postgresql-secret for the password.
-See also [Secrets](https://docs.openshift.org/latest/dev_guide/secrets.html) for details.
-You can do that like this:
+You can do that like this with the CLI:

 ```
 oc secret new-basicauth postgresql-secret --username=username --password=password